 This odd set is one of my favorites.
 Cool recording, fun performance.
-I don't recall what the occasion of this show was; I don't believe it was a Beck gig, but a charity type deal.
 The audience keeps talking to Beck too, and you can hear them on the recording, which is kind of weird.

 Beck starts out by saying "this song is called... uh...
 I don't remember what it's called."
 Then he plays "Puttin It Down."
 (Someone in the audience--before it even begins--suggests it's called "Recylable Pillow.")